erkandem/mlAppKit/README.rst

 Final Notes
 ---------------

-The project is licensed with under MIT :ref:`License` .
+The project is licensed under terms of the MIT :ref:`License`.